nadavazaria/Arciops/readme.md

                 fire rate +
                 recover hp

-        add grim reaper image at the game over screen and text add return to main mene function
-        add death game mechanic to let you revive with low life at the cost of gold
+        add grim reaper image at the game over screen and text DONE add return to main mene function DONE add death game mechanic to let you revive with low life at the cost of gold  DONE

+        exp gauge and level DONE
+         skills
-        exp gauge and level to get skills add passive and active skills with space skills
+        add passive and active skills with space skills

         for the knight